 The importance of this depends on how essential a particular show is to you.
 If you JUST HAVE to see a particular production it might just pay to book it anyway.
 If the whole trip will be ruined because you didn’t get to see Magic Mike or your heart is set on seeing the breathtaking KA, or if the Blue Man Group has been on your list for ages, maybe don’t chance it?

 We can certainly make no promises there will be tickets on any given night and nor can the pass companies.
-We do say for the less popular shows there is almost always ticket availability and even with the in-demand shows such as Blue Man and Magic Mike, there are normally seats.
+We do say for the less popular shows there is almost always ticket availability and even with the in-demand shows such as Blue Man and Criss Angel, there are normally seats available.
 After all, that is why the productions have agreed to be featured on the Passes, as there are empty seats and they would prefer them filled.
 But if a particular show is absolutely your heart’s desire we would hate to see you miss it!